 Learn where, why and how so many relationships get stuck, and what you can do about it.

 Spend two days with Drs.
 Ellyn Bader and Peter Pearson learning how to use the Developmental Model of Couples Therapy to sustain positive momentum with difficult couples.
 You’ll save yourself months of frustrating work with highly entrenched couples by taking a strong leadership role.
 Your work will become clearer and easier,and your clients will change faster.

 Through video demos, role play, and case transcripts used to demonstrate core intervention strategies, you will leave this workshop with a road map and unconventional framework for how to make your therapy more collaborative and effective

 Drs.
-Bader and the Couples Institute
+Bader and Pearson

 Since 1984 Dr. Ellyn Bader and Dr. Peter Pearson have been helping couples resolve issues and create strong, loving relationships.
 They can help you and your partner overcome your difficulties and evolve both as lovers and friends.